Excursion Advice for Families

 Each port I've highlighted throughout My Virtual Vacations destinations includes excursions and activities I recommend.

 Many cruise lines offer excursions in port cities that you can do before or after your cruise.
-If you are arriving early or heading home much later in the day, this is a great way to explore a new city, plus they will take of your luggage for you.
+If you are arriving early or heading home much later in the day, this is a great way to explore a new city.
+If booking an excursion through the cruise lines, they will hold your luggage for you.
+If you want to explore a pre or post-cruise city on your own, see if luggage valet service is offered.